rafaemilima/GraphTheory/README.md

 ## Structure
 The main structure of this repository is:
+* The directory for each algorith with:
   * The .cpp code for each of the chosen algorithms.
-* The entry example for each algorithm.
+  * The input file for each algorithm.
+  * The makefile.
+  *

 ## Algorithms